-We identified several parallel industries with facilities that could be suitable candidates for retrofitting.
+We identified several parallel industries with facilities that could be suitable candidates for retrofitting for biomass fermentation.

-Among the seven industries identified, three present the most potential for converting or retrofitting capacity:
+Among the seven industries identified, three present the most potential for converting or retrofitting capacity for biomass fermentation:

 Beer breweries:

 Significant process similarities and advantageous market conditions indicate the availability of idle or decommissioned facilities and equipment.